elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Network policies for ingress-nginx and cert-manager
 - Added support for running Thanos on Swift
 - Added RBAC for admin users to view Gatekeeper constraints
+- A helm chart `hnc/config-and-crds` for deploying HNC CRDs and HNC config

 ### Removed